 Pros:

-- Reusable design can be reactivated in a microwave or oven, making it cost-effective over time.
+- Reusable design can be reactivated in a microwave or oven.

 Cons: